 We have produced a Neighbourhood Planning Guide to the Statutory Process to help explain the formal and legal steps a Neighbourhood Plan must follow.

-The Royal Town Planning Institute and Planning Aid have an Neighbourhood Planning Forum (This link will open in a new window) for groups involved in Neighbourhood Planning or who are interested in the process.
+The Royal Town Planning Institute and Planning Aid have an Neighbourhood Planning Forum for groups involved in Neighbourhood Planning or who are interested in the process.